jacksonjperry03/Engage-Campus-Labs-University-Webscraper/README.md

 These fields were chosen to capture key information about each event 😎

+### combinescraper.py

+The `combinescraper.py` script provides a convenient way to scrape both organization and event data from the Campus Labs University sites.
+It generates two separate CSV files, one for organizations (clubs) and another for events.

+To use the combined scraper, follow these steps:

+1. **Prepare HTML File (if you have not already done so):**
+   - Open a web browser and navigate to the Campus Labs University site.
+   - Load the Organizations page and click the "Load More" button repeatedly until all organizations are loaded.
+   - Save the HTML file of the loaded page to your local system.

+2. **Run the Combined Scraper:**
+   - Open a terminal or command prompt.
+   - Navigate to the directory containing the `combinescraper.py` script.
+   - Execute the following command:

+     ```bash
+     python combinescraper.py <html_file_path> <base_url> [--output <output_dir>]
+     ```

+     - Replace `<html_file_path>` with the file path to the saved HTML file containing organization information.
+     - Replace `<base_url>` with the base URL of the Campus Labs University site.
+     - Optionally, specify `--output` followed by the desired directory path to save the CSV files.
+If not specified, the CSV files will be saved in the "output" folder within the project directory by default.

+#### Output Files

+Upon successful execution, the combined scraper generates two CSV files:

+- `clubs.csv`: Contains information about organizations (clubs) including profile image URL, ID, name, email, description, contact details, and social media links.

+- `events.csv`: Contains details about events including ID, name, description, start time, end time, benefits, address, and categories.

+#### Patience During Scraping
+During the scraping process, the program retrieves information from each page, processes it, and saves it to a CSV file.
+Please be patient while the program is running, as it may take a few minutes or even longer to scrape all the necessary data.
+Additionally, ensure that your internet connection is stable to avoid interruptions during the scraping process.

 If you encounter any issues or have suggestions for improvement, feel free to open an issue on GitHub.
 Contributions are also welcome through pull requests.

 Thank you for using Engage-Campus-Labs-University-Webscraper!